BlazorPuzzle/Puzzle-35/README.md

 This is a Global Server Blazor Web App that writes a string to local storage.
 The string is saved on the client and sent down in clear text.
 How can we encrypt the string to protect it from prying eyes?

+> :point_up: **NOTE**: Please do not store credit card data on the client, even if it is encrypted.
+This is just a demo.